ujuadimora-dev/FunTime-Quiz/README.md

 * Below is the image of the play page.
 ![Play](assets/doc/readme-images/play-page.png)

-* This section tells the user what type of quiz is going to take so as to prepare his mind
+* This section tells the user what type of quiz(in this  case general knowledge on Nature and science) is going to take so as to prepare his mind to be ready.
  1. Its tell the user that is not going be to be easy.
-2. It Also tell the user that is going to be FUN .
+2. It also tell the user that is going to be FUN  and Educational.

 Contact Us Page
 This page shows the signup form

 *	Contact form
-*	This contact form is implemented to allow users to contact 'Ever Young' and as well sign up for newsletter( weekly, monthly or yearly) The form consist of the following fields and attributes:
+*	This contact form is implemented to allow users to contact 'FunTime-Quiz'
-*	Username (required, type=text required)
+*	Username (is not not a must)
-*	Email (required, type=email)
+*	Email (email is not a must)
 * On  submission of the contact form, the user will be navigated to 404 page.html displaying that the page is under contruction.
 *	This will allow to follow on our social media platform